Nassim-Saboundji/UniversityCurriculumMaps/README.md

 # University Curriculum Maps
 Visualizations to help students select their courses.

 Some curriculums offer a lot of freedom in how you approach taking your courses.
 However, if you're not careful your progress could be slowed down because you didn't acquire the right prerequisites at the right time.
 Therefore, your graduation would be delayed.
-University Curriculum Map is a project that aims to help avoid this situation.
+University Curriculum Maps is a project that aims to help avoid this situation.

 (Currently supports only University of Montréal)
 ## Curriculum Map Data Extractor